South Bohemian Region

-The region borders (from the west clockwise) the regions Plzeň, Central Bohemia, Vysočina and South Moravia.
-To the south it borders Austria (Lower Austria and Upper Austria) and Germany (Bavaria).
+The region borders (from the west clockwise) the regions of Plzeň, Central Bohemian, Vysočina and South Moravian.
+To the south, it borders Austria (Lower Austria and Upper Austria) and Germany (Bavaria).
 Until 30 May 2001, the region was named as Budějovický kraj or Českobudějovický kraj, after its capital, České Budějovice.

 Due to its geographical location and natural surroundings the region belongs to the first settlements that appeared in the distant past.
 Over the past centuries, the South Bohemian region has been known for fishpond cultivation and forestry.
 The region has been industrialized since the beginning of the twentieth century.
-Nowadays, it is a tourist destination due to its natural and historical richness and the fastest growing industry has been the travel industry.
+Nowadays, it is a tourist destination due to its natural and historical richness, and the fastest growing industry has been the travel industry.

+History

+On 1 May 1939 the Reichsgau Oberdonau was created by the Nazis in accordance with the Ostmark law of 14 April 1939 on the territory of Upper Austria following the Anschluss (annexation of Austria) in autumn 1938.
+This encompassed those districts of South Bohemia (Kaplitz und Krumau) that had long been settled by Germans.
+This was reversed after the Second World War and the German-speaking population that had lived in the area since the Middle Ages was expelled.
+Until 2001 the region of South Bohemia was called "Budějovický kraj".

 Administrative divisions

-The South Bohemian Region was established with constitutional lax No. 347/97 of Collections concerning the formation of higher territorial administrative units.
+The South Bohemian Region was established with constitutional Act No. 347/97 of Collections concerning the formation of higher territorial administrative units.
 The region and its authorities are specified by Act No. 129-2000 of Collections concerning regions, which came into effect on the day of the regional authorities elections, 1 January 2001.

 The region is divided into 7 districts:

 Population and area

-The total area of the region is 10,056 km2 which is 12.8% of the total area of the Czech Republic.
-As of 2019, South Bohemia's population is 642,133 and with only 64 people per 1 km2 the region has the lowest population density in the whole country.
+The total area of the region is 10,057 km2 which is 12.8% of the total area of the Czech Republic.
+As of 2024, South Bohemian Region's population is 654,505 and with only 65 people per square kilometer, the region has the lowest population density in the whole country.

 64.2% of the region's population lives in towns or cities.
 One-third of the inhabitants live in the five largest municipalities.
 Only 4% of region's population lives in municipalities with less than 200 inhabitants.

-In 2011, the average age in the region is 41.2 years.
+As of 2024, the average age in the region is 43.3 years.
 Approximately 11% of inhabitants who were 15 years or older had a university degree (in 2001 this was 8%).
 According to the 2011 census, 20.6% of inhabitants in the region believe in God (however, almost half of the people did not answer this question).
-The table below gives an overview of towns and cities in the region that have at least 8,000 inhabitants (as of 1 January 2019).
+The table below gives an overview of the 10 most populated towns and cities in the region (as of 1 January 2024).

 Other significant towns are: Vimperk, Dačice, Kaplice, Soběslav, Sezimovo Ústí, Vodňany, Blatná, Veselí nad Lužnicí, Bechyně and Protivín.
-The following table provides more details on the districts of the South Bohemia:
+The following table provides more details on the districts of the South Bohemian Region: